Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 In addition, all research articles are preserved in the Internet Archive (archive.org) within the dedicated collection of Poslovna izvrsnost – Business Excellence, ensuring international redundancy and perpetual access.

-All articles include Digital Object Identifier DOIs via Crossref, with Crossmark for reliable citation and update tracking.
+All articles include Digital Object Identifier (DOI) via Crossref, with Crossmark for reliable citation and update tracking.

 Author Identifiers and Research Data